hotosm/osm-fieldwork/docs/odk_client.md

 ### To the delete a project, do the following

 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
-- Use the "--server" flag to specify that you want to delete a project from ODK Central.
-For example, use "--server delete-project".
+- Use the "`--server`" flag to specify that you want to delete a project from ODK Central.
+For example, use "`--server delete-project`".
-- Use the "--id" flag to specify the ID number of the project you want to delete.
-For example, if the project ID number is 2, use "--id 2".
+- Use the "`--id`" flag to specify the ID number of the project you want to delete.
+For example, if the project ID number is 2, use "`--id 2`".

 ### Example command: